MarcosMene/tastydrink/README.md

 ## Project Tasty Drink Bar & Shop

 Tasty Drink Bar & Shop is a personal project for an ecommerce bar & store realized with Symfony 7.
+I took advantage of my free time to develop this project.

 I created this project from scratch.
 I started by wireframing all the pages on sheets of paper.
 Then I made the mock-ups in Figma.
 When I finished the mock-ups, I used Trello to keep track of the project step by step.

 The next step was to make the front-end.
 I started by doing all the front-end with hard code.
 Then it was time for the back-end.
 I created all the tables and connections.
 Once the back-end was finished, I moved on to the dynamic site.